TRIQS/dft_tools/doc/selfcons.rst

 unstable convergence, you have to adjust the parameters such as `loops`, `mix`, or `Delta_mix` to improve the convergence.

-In the next section, :ref:`LDADMFTtutorial`, we will see in a detailed example how such a self consistent calculation is performed.
+In the next section, :ref:`DFTDMFTtutorial`, we will see in a detailed example how such a self consistent calculation is performed.